 - Formerly a popular way for executing people, it has since fallen out of practice for its cruelty and/or Squick.
 Except in the United Arab Emirates.
 It is notable for being used a lot during the two world wars, obstinately being used by the Germans and their allies in both wars as a means to get rid of undesirables.
 The Soviet Union also partook in this execution style, and it was how many Les Collaborateurs and Quislings were dealt with after Allied forces liberated German occupied zones.
 (Incidentally enough, Vidkun Quisling, the latter's trope namer, was executed in this manner in Norway after the Second World War).

-- The Soviets used the more quick, humane and easy to use method of shooting more often, by firing a single pistol bullet at point blank into the back of the neck section of the spinal cord.
+- The Soviets used the more quick, humane and easy to use method of shooting more often, by firing a single pistol bullet at point blank into the back of the neck section of the spinal cord (basically, just the firearm equivalent of beheading).
 They had some real great devoted professionals for that trade, too.

-- If properly performed, it is the quickest and most humane way of execution.
+- If properly performed, the firing squad is the quickest and most humane way of execution.
 Unfortunately most people are very uneasy to shoot fellow human beings to kill, and it may lead into a very messy outcome.

 - Actually, the firing squad is still a real possibility for a small handful of people in the United States.
 There are three people on Utah's death row who can choose to be executed by either firing squad or lethal injection as the law banning firing squads is not retroactive.
 In 1996 John Albert Taylor chose execution by firing squad over lethal injection to make a political statement about the morality (or lack thereof) of the death penalty.
 In Oklahoma firing squads could still be used if lethal injection is ever ruled unconstitutional or other problems arise with it.

 - Utah's use of the firing squad was often connected to the now-discredited LDS doctrine of "blood atonement," in which forgiveness for bloodshed requires actual bloodshed.